Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Schmidt eigenvalues Dynamics with changing system conditions

-As discussed in section IV, we map the evolution of the ensemble density $\rho(H)$ due to changing ensemble parameters to another $M$-dimensional parameter space consisting of $t_1, t_2, \ldots, t_M$ as variables and referred as "complexity space" (to distinguish it from original ensemble parameter space).
-The evolution in complexity space however occurs along the curves along which only $Y \equiv t_1$ varies, with $t_2, \ldots, t_M$ remaining constants.
-These constants can therefore be determined from. the initial condition on $\rho(H)$.
-The above in turn leads to the evolution equations for the state matrix elements of a typical eigenstate of $H$ and thereby for the Schmidt eigenvalues in the complexity parameter space (i.e Eq.(\ref{pu}) and Eq.(\ref{pdl0}) respectively).
-The reduction of the multiparametric dynamics to a single parametric one is useful not only for technical purposes but it also reveals a hidden web of connection as well as infinite range of universality classes of the eigenfunction statistics among the eigenstates of those Hamiltonians which can be represented by $\rho(H)$.
+The reduction of the multiparametric dynamics to a single parametric one discussed in previous section is useful not only for technical purposes, but it also reveals a hidden web of connection as well as infinite range of universality classes of the eigenfunction statistics among the eigenstates of those Hamiltonians which can be represented by $\rho(H)$.
 This can be further elucidated as follows.

 For a fixed $N_A, N_B$, the solution of Eq.(\ref{pdl0}) depends on $\Lambda_{\psi}$ only, the latter a function of ensemble parameters which in turn are governed by underlying system conditions.
-This implies an analogy of the solutions for two different states if (i) both start from statistically similar initial conditions, (ii) share same $\Lambda_{\psi}$ values, (iii) belong to same or different Hamiltonians represented by the ensemble $\rho(H)$ although their ensemble parameters can in general be different.
+This implies an analogy of the solutions for two different states if (i) both start from statistically similar initial conditions, (ii) share same $\Lambda_{\psi}$ values, (iii) belong to same or different Hamiltonians represented by the ensemble $\rho(H)$, although their ensemble parameters can in general be different.
 In addition, as a change in the system parameters for finite $N$ can change $\Lambda_{\psi}$ continuously between $0$ and $\infty$, this predicts the existence of an infinite range of universality classes of the JPDF characterized by continuous values of $\Lambda_{\psi}$ between $0$ and $\infty$.